rachelesmee/website/foss4guklocal2023/ten-years-after.md

 ## Moderator

-Barry Rowlingson will moderate the panel unless he find someone else to do it!
-Volunteers please?!
+[Denise McKenzie](https://www.linkedin.com/in/denisemckenzie/) will moderate the discussion from audience suggestions.